KorNSpritz/KorNSpritz/README.md

-- 👋 Hi, I’m @KorNSpritz
+- Welcome to @KorNSpritz studios
-- 👀 I’m interested in mobile development, blockchain tehnologies
+- Our interests: mobile development, blockchain tehnologies
-- 🌱 I’m currently learning kotlin, react / react nativ
+- I’m currently learning kotlin, react / react nativ
-- 💞️ I’m looking to collaborate on @robocode project
+- We are mainly looking to collaborate on our @robocode project
-- 📫 contact me at cornel.pop.mail@gmail.com
+- contact: cornel.pop.mail@gmail.com

 <!---
 KorNSpritz/KorNSpritz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.